 Contracts formalize all agreements, exchange of resources, including money, and processes for organizations.
 Naturally, there is a large volume of contracts generated, and they are quite diverse: an NDA will be structurally different from a Purchase Agreement.
 Whether it is drafting contracts or reviewing them, storing or searching through them, a manual contract management system is inefficient and tedious.

-Any basic contract management solution should ideally automate the more mundane jobs described above.
-But AI-powered contract management opens up new opportunities for efficiency.
+Any basic contract management software should ideally automate the more mundane jobs described above.
+But AI based contract management opens up new opportunities for efficiency.

 For instance, on a platform like SpotDraft, when a user uploads contracts in bulk, an intuitive AI automatically reads through all of them and based on recommendations from the user, highlights key contract details like - parties involved, effective date, jurisdiction, governing law, deal expiration date and more.